 dumpster (at Dining Hall or Shop) before departure.
 Trash or garbage should not be buried in the

-- If a group member finds any Native American artifacts they should immediately report this to the
+If a group member finds any Native American artifacts they should immediately report this to the ranger

-ranger or campmaster.
-The disturbance of any artifacts, archeological sites, or historical building is
+or campmaster.
+The disturbance of any artifacts, archeological sites, or historical building is a federal

 when your group arrived.
 Under no circumstance should camp equipment be moved without permission (i.e.

-- Please camp only in designated campsites.
+Please camp only in designated campsites.
 Do not camp off trails or other open areas.
-Please respect
+Please respect the

 Guide to Safe Scouting,

-not allow the use of tobacco products at any BSA activity involving youth participants."
-Please keep
+allow the use of tobacco products at any BSA activity involving youth participants.
+Please keep this

-- If your group uses camp supplied pioneering poles (rope not included), they must be returned at the
+If your group uses camp supplied pioneering poles (rope not included), they must be returned at the end

 from camp.
 All units and groups must be checked out by 1:00 p.m. on Sunday.
 Later check out must be